keepitrio/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 15 - 20

+**Today's Progress**: Writing for end of week 2 and week 3 of phase 1 at DBC.
+We continued to study classes and inheritence, started some SQL in combination with Ruby, and started Active Records.

+**Thoughts**: It's crazy to look back at day 1 of DBC and to see how far I've come.
+I can explain concepts that I was unclear of on day 1, and can solve problems I wouldn't have been able to before.
+I was freaking out before the assessment but felt confident and comfortable with the material on assessment day.
+I've passed and am moving onto phase 2.
+I'm scared but super excited.

 ### Day 14

 **Today's Progress**: Did a little reading from Object Oriented Design in Ruby by Sandi Metz and reviewed my cohortmate's code and did some refactoring.